Guganana/Unlog/README.md

 # Unlog

-Unlog is a header only library made for Unreal Engine that aims to make logging more effortless and featureful.
+Unlog is a header only library made for Unreal Engine that aims to make logging more effortless and feature-full.
 Some of the features are still experimental are prone to changing.
 Please leave some feedback on our Issues page.

 ##  Feature list